Public Records - Sound Room 233 Butler Street, Brooklyn, NY 11217 Public Records

 Long Play shows are all first come, first served, so we recommend that you arrive early!
 If a show reaches capacity, audience will form a line, followed by “one out, one in.”

 Most shows are only accessible with a festival pass (3 day or single day).
-However, some venues will be selling single tickets.
-More information about that coming soon.
+However, some venues will be selling single tickets:

-The shows at the BRIC Stoop and the BAMCafe will be FREE so you can certainly drop in on those shows!
+The shows at Ft Greene Park, BRIC Stoop and the BAMCafe will be FREE so you can certainly drop in on those shows!

 It depends on the venue or show – some are fully seated and others are standing room only.
 However, we will make every effort to provide a seat for anyone needing one at any Long Play performance.